 In my next post, I’ll talk more about the LDC1000 itself and the tools available to get started implementing inductive sensing in your design.

-In the interim, you should check out these videos to see an LDC in action:
+In the interim, you should check out these resources:

 And if you want to experience LDC technology firsthand, the best way is with our evaluation module, the LDC1000EVM, which you can order today for only US$29.
 You have to see it to believe it!